kylejingli/EXPECTED/README.md

 # EXPECTED
-The code is for the publication of TPAMI-23: Earning extra performance from restrictive feedback
+The code is for the publication of TPAMI-23: Earning extra performance from restrictive feedbacks.